The Breed Report ·German Boxer ·2026

 5What is degenerative myelopathy in Boxers?

-Degenerative myelopathy (DM) is a progressive spinal cord disease common in Boxers.
-It starts with hind leg weakness and wobbling, progressing to full paralysis over 6-12 months.
-There is no cure and no effective treatment.
-A DNA test ($50-$200) can identify carriers.
-Management with physical therapy, mobility aids, and supportive care costs $500-$3,000/year.
+Degenerative myelopathy (DM) is a progressive spinal cord disease causing hind leg weakness progressing to paralysis over 6-12 months.
+No cure exists.
+DNA testing ($50-$200) identifies carriers.
+Management with physical therapy and mobility aids costs $500-$3,000/year.
 Most affected dogs are euthanized within 1-3 years of diagnosis.

 6What are common Boxer eye problems?